-Each of Mr. Doerr, Mr. Mattson, Mr. Nixon and Mr. Stollenwerk, is "independent" as such term is defined in Nasdaq Listing Rule 5605(a)(2).
+Each of Mr. Doerr, Mr. Leveen, Mr. Nixon and Mr. Sweasy, is "independent" as such term is defined in Nasdaq Listing Rule 5605(a)(2).
 These independent directors constitute a majority of the Board, as required under Nasdaq Listing Rule 5605(b)(1).
-The nominees to the Board, Mr. Leveen and Mr. Sweasy, are also "independent" as such term is defined in Nasdaq Listing Rule 5605(a)(2).